 - Requirement: Create an online survey to allow for feedback on the proposed project. - What we did: Online survey established and publicized via poster with link to survey featured on project website.
-Survey text and results will be included in Appendix A. - Date Survey went live: August 30th 2021 - •Date Completed: September 20th 2021.
+Survey text and results will be included in Appendix A. - •Date Survey went live: August 31th 2021 - •Date Completed: October 2nd 2021 (but it was left live past that date.